Bulex00/bulex-homes/README.md

 Bulex Homes is a static frontend project and does not require a build process.

-Run locally

-Clone the repository:
+Clone the Repository

 git clone https://github.com/Bulex00/bulex-homes.git

-Enter the project directory:
+Enter the Project Directory

 cd bulex-homes

+Run Locally

-You can then open index.html directly in a browser.
+The index.html file can be opened directly in a web browser.

-Alternatively, run a local development server:
+Alternatively, use a local development server:

 python -m http.server 8000

-Then open:
+Then visit:

 http://localhost:8000